Shushpancheak/backup-script/README.md

 *`-p [path]` specifies the catalogue where the script starts finding files and archiving them.
 Default: ~/

-*`-e [extension]` specifies what file extension should be backupped.
-You can use this option multiple times.
+*`-e [extension]` specifies what file extension should be backed up.
+Supports regular expressions.
 Default: *